h3nc4/Life/README.md

 This is a simple implementation of Conway's Game of Life in C using ![GTK](https://www.gtk.org/) for the GUI.

+The board is filled with random cells at the start.
+The user can press space to start the simulation or pause it.

 ## Building

 ### Dependencies